-Here's what my little espalier looked like one year ago …
+Here's what my little espalier looked like the first year.

 And here it is today the second year after pruning.

 That's it.
 That's all there is to a basic trimming of your apple tree.
 Do the exact same thing if you're trimming a standard tree.
 If you trim like this and show no mercy you can keep your regular apple tree no taller than 4 or 5 feet if you want.